rabbitindamoon/Amazon-reviews-classification/README.md

 Report available as pdf file.

-Data taken from Kaggle, unable to find original data in kaggle to cite it correctly and to give access to it.
+Data taken from Kaggle, unable to find original data to cite it correctly and to give access to it.